BananaPuncher714/LethalQuantities/README.md

 - `OutsideEnemies.cfg` - Responsible for all enemies that can spawn outside, but normally hostile ones.

-These configuration files do _not_ interfere with each other, meaning enemies spawned based on one config will not count towards settings from another config(such as MaxEnemyCount).
+These configuration files do _not_ interfere with each other, meaning enemies spawned based on one config will not count towards settings from another config(such as MaxEnemyCount, EnemyHp, etc).

 **Options**